Chad Johnson: New England Patriots

-Ochocinco practicing with the Patriots shortly after being traded to them.
+Johnson practicing with the Patriots shortly after being traded to them.

 On July 28, 2011, the New England Patriots acquired Johnson in a trade with Cincinnati after he restructured a three-year contract for $6.35 million.
 The Patriots traded two draft picks, a fifth round pick in 2012 and a sixth round pick in 2013.

 Johnson had statistically the least productive season of his career, catching 15 passes for 276 yards and one touchdown, all career lows.
 He was inactive for the AFC Championship game against the Baltimore Ravens after reportedly attending his father's funeral.
 Johnson played in his first Super Bowl, catching one pass for 21 yards.
 His 21-yard reception was the longest pass completion for the Patriots in that Super Bowl.
 The Patriots lost to the New York Giants 21–17 in Super Bowl XLVI.

 On June 7, 2012, Johnson was released by the Patriots.